Obarun/66/README.md

 - **Automatic Dependency Chains**: Automatically handles and maintains service dependencies, ensuring smooth and reliable service operations.
 - **Service Order Dependencies**: Guarantees reliable, stable, and reproducible service order dependencies to maintain consistent service behavior.
 - **Snapshot Management**: Allows the creation and management of snapshots of your service system, enabling easy backup, recovery, and sharing of service states across multiple hosts.
+- **Event-Driven Reactions**: Services can react to what happens elsewhere on the system — another service going up, down or crashing, a routed signal, a filesystem change, a timer, a cron schedule, or an event raised by hand or by another service — and respond by running a `66` command on themselves or by emitting further events.
+A dedicated `66-eventd` daemon evaluates these rules, so services start, stop or reconfigure dynamically instead of every condition being hard-coded into the service manager.

 ## Behavior Benefits: